Tensorleap-hub/webinar/README.md

-# YOLOv7 model with Cognata and Foresight datasets
+# Enhancing ADAS Object Detection with YOLOv7: Overcoming Data Shifts through Latent Space Analysis and Efficient Data Synthesis

 Tensorleap enables efficient exploration of a model's latent space to detect data shifts in unseen samples, including unlabeled data.
 This repository showcases how to detect and address such issues, specifically within an object detection task for ADAS.
 The model developed and analyzed is [YOLOv7](https://github.com/WongKinYiu/yolov7) model.
 The model was trained on `Foresight` dataset.
 The Foresight dataset is a collection of images taken in front of parking that are installed in the front of vehicles.
 Using Tensorleap, we identified shifts in the data distribution between our trained model and new, unlabeled client data encountered in production.
 Here we demonstrate how we identify and handle by tuning a data synthesizing process using Cognata.